carlosboquia/front_end_assignment_02/DESIGN_GUIDLINES.md

 #ead7c3 - "Almond" - The more darkest of the colours.
 I want these to represent the header and hard skills for my resume

-Fonts: I'll be using Raleway and Helvetic
+Fonts: I'll be using Raleway and verdana
 - I chose this due to it's clean modern look.